crowdbotics/modules/docs/scaffold-checklist.md

 - `yarn run semver` check passes

-**Important!** Make your new version available in the upgrade tool (npx crowdbotics/modules) by updating [config.js](/config.js) to include a new `config.upgrade.versions` and then run:
+**Important!** Make your new version available in the upgrade tool (npx crowdbotics/modules) by updating [config.js](/config.js) to include a new `config.upgrade.versions` and then run: in order to bump the version, we need to modify `package.json` at `scaffold/package.json` and `.crowdbotics.json` at `scaffold/template/custom/.crowdbotics.json`

 ```
 yarn run manifest